rudolf-erdei/edu-pi/README.md

 ## 🔌 Plugin Development

-Tinko uses an OctoberCMS-inspired plugin system.
+Tinko uses an OctoberCMS-inspired plugin system with **automatic discovery**.
 Plugins are self-contained packages that can extend the platform's functionality.

 ### Creating a Plugin